microsoft/yardl/docs/matlab/language.md

 | `datetime`       | A number of nanoseconds since the epoch                                 | `yardl.DateTime`   |

 `yardl.Date`, `yardl.Time`, and `yardl.DateTime` are custom classes because
-Yardl uses nanosecond precision and Matlab's `datetime` has only microsecond precision.
+Yardl uses nanosecond precision and MATLAB's `datetime` has only microsecond precision.
-Each of them can be easily converted to/from a Matlab `datetime` by calling the corresponding `to_datetime()` or `from_datetime()` method.
+Each of them can be easily converted to/from a MATLAB `datetime` by calling the corresponding `to_datetime()` or `from_datetime()` method.

 ## Optional Types